 Best comprehensive mortgage calculator: Dr. Calculator

 Are you someone who doesn’t mind running every possible scenario, tweaking every possible factor, to determine the best possible mortgage?
 Then this is the best mortgage calculator for you.
 Karl’s Mortgage Calculator lets you change just about any variable or factor that impacts your mortgage and your payments.
 Want to add in prepayments?
 You can do that.
 Have a lump sum you want to include?
 That’s possible?
 Want to see what a periodically increasing variable rate will do over the length of your mortgage?
 Yep, this calculator will do that as well.
 Better still, this calculator provides a series of views, letting you see the monthly principal and interest payments or annual breakdowns.
 Keep in mind, that because it’s so robust, it’s easy to forget what parameters you’ve used and that can lead to errors.
 The key is to be disciplined about checking each factor before viewing the final result.

 Keep in mind, that because it’s so robust, it’s easy to forget what parameters you’ve used and that can lead to errors.
 The key is to be disciplined about checking each factor before viewing the final result.

 For those Americans that want something just as powerful, but built based on U.S.A. mortgage regulations, check out Dr Karl’s American mortgage calculator.

-Best mortgage calculator from the banking world
+Best mortgage calculator from a bank: Scotiabank

 All banks have a mortgage calculator on their website but many of them are difficult to navigate.
 Whether it’s the pop-ups, the questions about when you’re buying or the additional offers, some bank mortgage calculators can become quite cumbersome.
 Scotiabank has gone with a simple winning formula that is easy to navigate.